dariiakurilenko/dariiakurilenko/README.md

 ### 👩🏼‍💻About me :
 I'm a frontend developer eager to learn new technologies and build amazing web experiences.
 Currently studying at the university (3/5).
-I appreciate teamwork and am ready to adapt to changes in order to achieve goals with the team.
+I appreciate teamwork and I am ready to adapt to changes in order to achieve goals with the team.

 <img src = 'https://media.giphy.com/media/Lny6Rw04nsOOc/giphy.gif' alt='code' height='300px' width='100%'>